LydiahLaw/sre-devops-intern-assessment/test-3-troubleshooting/scenario-1.md

 **Deployment last** — pods are Running, so the deployment is not the problem.
 I check it only to verify labels match the service selector.

-I do not check the Deployment first.
-That is working by the problem's own description.

----

 ## 3. Testing at Each Layer